 Before you can mow, you need to charge the battery, which takes around 100 minutes.
 When charged, lift the top hatch by pressing the stop button to reveal the control panel.
 You’ll then need to add some basic details and set up the 4 digit pin code.

 Finally, press the start button and put down the hatch and it will automatically run the calibration mode.
 It should then try to follow the boundary wire and if installed correctly, the Flymo 1200R will return to the dock.

-The only control method is the keypad which allows you to select from automatic, manual and home modes.
+As with other Flymo robomowers, the only control method is the keypad.
+You can use the keypad to select from automatic, manual and home modes.
 You can set the timer and adjust the security level.
-Thankfully operating the Flymo 1200R is user-friendly.
+It’s pretty straightforward

 After quite an involved set-up process, you’ll be relieved to learn that other than a weekly check, you don’t need to do much to keep it running.
 Of course, if you have multiple lawns, then you’ll have to occasionally move the 1200R between areas.

 Invest in a robomower garage